rust-marker/marker/rfc/0000-lock-file.md

             - `default/`: the default buildspace that persists the `Cargo.lock` as `Marker.lock`
                 - `Cargo.toml`: contains a definition of the `buildspace` and the "dispatch" crate.
 The `[dependencies]` section includes only `marker_lints = "x.y.z"`.
 The `path` dependencies never get into the `dependencies` here.
                 - `Cargo.lock`: same as `Marker.lock`
-            - `ephemeral/`: ephemeral buildspace that doesn't persist any state outside of it.
+            - `temp/`: temp buildspace that doesn't persist any state outside of it.
 It's used when `--no-marker-lock` is specified.
                 - `Cargo.toml`: similar to the one in `default`
                 - `Cargo.lock`: not persisted, regular file, re-generated before every build